 What does the id tell us to do?

 - To block the External Action Service from any meaningful activity, while paying lip service to its merits.

 - To turn a blind eye when a Member State blocks access of some Member States nationals to its labour market, as long as these are not my compatriots.

 - To negotiate mala fide the EU membership, finding excuses to block the process.
-(This is a dangerous tactics, mark you: il faut une bonne mémoire après qu’on a menti, as Pierre Corneille once said).
+(This is a dangerous tactic, mark you: il faut une bonne mémoire après qu’on a menti, as Pierre Corneille once said).

 The European superego is a stern parent of our self, the ultimate Eurocrat – making impossible demands developed by socialization.
 The superego represents conscience and imposes standards of moral perfection that are impossible to attain.
 It is the id’s main adversary.
 Its main weapon is guilt (instilled by Fathers of Europe as the main shapers of the superego).
 The pleasure and reality principles are replaced with the morality principle.

 What does the superego want?